jwmarb/nurl/script.md

 - **Type System:** Both are statically typed and compiled, but Rust’s type system is safer and supports type inference.
 - **Memory Management:** Rust manages memory safely using ownership and borrowing, preventing common bugs like buffer overflows and dangling pointers; C requires manual memory management, which is error-prone.
 - **Concurrency:** Rust provides safe concurrency and prevents race conditions at compile time; C’s concurrency is manual and can easily introduce bugs.
-- **Syntax Strictness:** Rust offers modern syntax and strictness, requiring explicit mutability; C’s syntax is minimal and permissive, which can lead to subtle errors.
+- **<u>OPTIONAL FOR EXTRA YAP TIME:</u> Syntax:** Rust offers modern syntax and strictness, requiring explicit mutability; C’s syntax is minimal and permissive, which can lead to subtle errors.
 - **Tooling:** Rust’s tooling (Cargo, crates.io) is modern and user-friendly; C’s tooling is minimal and more fragmented.
 - **Ecosystem:** Rust’s ecosystem is growing, especially for modern systems programming; C’s ecosystem is mature and widely used for legacy systems.

----

-### Rust vs. HTML/CSS
-- **Type System:** Rust is a general-purpose, statically typed programming language; HTML and CSS are declarative markup and style languages with no type system.
-- **Memory Management:** Rust provides explicit memory management; HTML/CSS have no concept of memory management.
-- **Concurrency:** Rust supports native concurrency; HTML/CSS do not handle concurrency.
-- **Performance:** Rust is compiled for high performance; HTML/CSS are interpreted by browsers and are not used for computation.
-- **Paradigms:** Rust supports multiple programming paradigms; HTML/CSS are declarative for structuring and styling web content.
-- **Use Cases:** Rust is used for systems, backend, CLI, and embedded programming; HTML/CSS are used for structuring and presenting web pages.
-- **Syntax:** Rust uses code-based, curly-brace syntax; HTML/CSS use tag-based and rule-based syntax.
-- **Ecosystem:** Rust’s ecosystem is focused on systems and backend development; HTML/CSS are universal for web development and presentation.

 ---